 Parsnips are a fun root vegetable to grow and enjoy with meals.
 But I wanted to try and grow them as part of my container garden.

-You can grow parsnips in containers but you need to pick one that is at least 18 inches deep because the roots can grow 12 inches long.
-You need to provide 6-8 hours of full sun and 1 inch of water per week to the plant.
-The best time to grow them is in spring or fall.
+You can grow parsnips in containers that are at least 18 inches deep because the taproots can grow 12 to 5 inches long.
+You can choose to grow varieties that are limited to growing 15 inches long.
+Provide 8 hours of direct sunlight and 1 inch of water every week to the parsnip.

 There’s a lot more that goes into growing parsnips in containers and I’ve written all the details you need to start growing some for yourself.